UW-INFO442-AU24/jacyl/README.md

 ## Features:
 * Home Page: Information about how to use the site and navigate the features

-* Map: Interactive map that displays all the mental health resources as icons
+* Map: Interactive map that displays all the mental health resources as markers

 * Map Filter: Narrow down the search results

-* Map Icon: Interactive icons displaying mental health resource data
+* Map Markers: Interactive icons displaying mental health resource data

 * Resource Card Page: Page displaying all mental health resources as cards

-* Resource Filter: Filter allows for name search, and filter of resources by type, age group, etc.
+* Resource Filter: Filter allows for name search, and filter of resources by type, age group, etc

 * Navbar: Navigation bar allowing for navigation between the various feature pages

 * About Page: Displays information about the mission and creators of the site

-* Quiz/Flash Card: Provides quiz/flashcards to provide mental health information/trivia
+* Quiz: Provides quiz to provide mental health information

+* Profile: Allows users to save mental health resources for later

 ## Mission: